davidosomething/dotfiles/README.md

       also reflected in a custom vim highlighting syntax in `vim/after/syntax/gitcommit.vim`.
 - `python/`
-    - Just remember to never `sudo pip` anything.
-Set up a pyenv, optional pyenv-virtualenv (which will delegate to `pyvenv`) and pip install the
+    - Never `sudo pip`.
+Set up a pyenv, and use a pyenv-virtualenv (which will delegate to `pyvenv`) if doing project specific stuff, and pip install into that userspace pyenv or virtualenv.
 - `vim/`
     - If `curl` is installed, [vim-plug](https://github.com/junegunn/vim-plug)
       will be downloaded and plugins will install on run.
 See